digitalocean/navigators-guide/book/03-backup/ch09-disaster-recovery.md

 The caveat to this theory is that outside forces such as large-scale DDoS attacks will still make every online cluster vulnerable and able to be taken offline.
 Routing all traffic through a CDN and DDoS service like CloudFlare will be your best defense and prevent the surge of traffic from reaching your infrastructure.

 ## Chaos Engineering
+The first step in fixing something is getting it to break.

 <!-- TODO: Intro basics of Chaos Engineering? -->